graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-04/papers/2025-05-01-mamba-reasoning.md

     $$L_\text{GPRO}(\Theta) = \mathbb{E}\left[\frac{\pi_{\Theta}(a \mid s)}{\pi_{\Theta_\text{old}}(a \mid s)} \cdot \hat{A}(s, a)\right] + \eta \cdot H(\pi_\Theta).$$

 ### Results
-The authors evaluate the performance of their M1-3B model by reasoning (Table 1), inference speed (Figure 2), and test-time scaling (Figure 3):
+The authors evaluate the performance of their M1-3B model in terms of reasoning (Table 1), inference speed (Figure 2), and test-time scaling (Figure 3):

 1. *Reasoning.* M1-3B outperforms all non-reasoning language models and the Qwen2.5-Math-7B-Instruct reasoning model in all benchmarks.
 It slightly underperforms against the DeepSeek-R1-Distill-Qwen-1.5B reasoning model in almost all benchmarks.

     <img class="constrained_img" src="{{ page.image_dir | append: 'tab1.png' | relative_url }}" alt="Reasoning performance results for the hybrid Mamba-based M1-3B model and various transformer-based models.">
     <figcaption><strong>Table 1.</strong>Reasoning performance results.
 Pass@1 refers to a percentage mark using a single sample per question and Maj@32 refers to a majority vote on 32 samples per question. </figcaption>

-2. *Inference Speed.* As batch size and generation length are scaled up, M1-3B shows better speed ups compared to other models of similar and even smaller size, with up to a 3x speed up when compared to the Llama-3.2-3B model, which M1-3B is based on.
+2. *Inference Speed.* As batch size and generation length are scaled up, M1-3B shows better speedups compared to other models of similar and even smaller size, with up to a 3x speed up when compared to the Llama-3.2-3B model, which M1-3B is based on.

     <img class="constrained_img" src="{{ page.image_dir | append: 'fig2.png' | relative_url }}" alt="Inference speed results for the hybrid Mamba-based M1-3B model and various transformer-based models.">
     <figcaption><strong>Figure 2.</strong>Inference speed results when using prompt length 256 and decoding length 4096 (left) and when using batch size 128 (right).</figcaption>